 - 1. Early in the school year, contact all the Entrepreneurship teachers in your Board and give them the details of the Contest. - 2.
 Each school in the Board may submit a maximum of five (5) Business Plans to the Contest Chair.
-NOTE THERE MAY BE A MAXIMUM OF THREE (3) STUDENTS IN EACH GROUP.
-The Entrepreneurship teachers in each school will pick or organize a panel to select the winning plans for their school. - 3.
-AWARDS CERTIFICATES are available from O.B.E.A. for students placing from first to third at the district level.
-You may want to design similar certificates for winners at the school level. - 4.
-PLEASE attach an O.B.E.A.
-CONTEST IDENTIFICATION FORM AND MEDIA RELEASE FORM FOR EACH STUDENT IN THE GROUP firmly to each BUSINESS PLAN submitted.
-These must be fully completed in order to speed marking and notifying winners. - 5.
-EACH SCHOOL PARTICIPATING IN THE O.B.E.A.
-CONTESTS MUST HAVE AN O.B.E.A.
-MEMBER ON STAFF.
-Unfortunately, entries from schools with no O.B.E.A. member must be disqualified. - 6.
-The Business Plan may be prepared by a maximum of three (3) students. - 7.
-Students must have completed, or presently enrolled in, one of the following courses to be eligible: BDP3O, BDI3C, or BDV4C. - 8.
+NOTE THERE MAY BE A MAXIMUM OF TWO (2) STUDENTS IN EACH GROUP.
+The Entrepreneurship teachers in each school will pick or organize a panel to select the winning plans for their school. - AWARDS CERTIFICATES are available from OBEA for students placing from first to third at the district level.
+You may want to design similar certificates for winners at the school level. - PLEASE attach an OBEA CONTEST IDENTIFICATION FORM AND MEDIA RELEASE FORM FOR EACH STUDENT IN THE GROUP firmly to each BUSINESS PLAN submitted.
+These must be fully completed in order to speed marking and notifying winners.
+Submit by e-mail, mail or courier all students' entries in their entirety directly to the Contest Chair by the due date as indicated on the Contest Timeline Chart.
+If submitting by e-mail, please submit in PDF format to ensure readability. - EACH SCHOOL PARTICIPATING IN THE OBEA CONTESTS MUST HAVE AN OBEA MEMBER ON STAFF.
+Unfortunately, entries from schools with no OBEA member must be disqualified. - 5.
+The Business Plan may be prepared by a maximum of two (2) students. - 6.
+Students must have completed, or presently enrolled in, one of the following courses to be eligible: BDP3O, BDI3C, or BDV4C. - 7.
 The entries can be from first or second semester.
-Due to the lack of time to complete a business plan for the competition in second semester, second semester plans may be submitted the following year. - 9.
-All entries will remain the property of O.B.E.A. and will not be returned to the students. - 10.
+Due to the lack of time to complete a business plan for the competition in second semester, second semester plans may be submitted the following year. - 8.
+All entries will remain the property of OBEA and will not be returned to the students. - 9.
 The proposed venture described in the plan must be an independent enterprise.
 For example, the owner/manager(s) will make decisions independently and not answer to any other controlling person or organization.